 - John Bury, Accreditation Manager ABAC – former pilot, but does not live in the area and could not confirm his knowledge of his appearance on the site.

-- Frank Dixon, Advisory Board ABAC – confirmed, but when questioned about role in Guberman companies, cut off all communication and refused to answer questions.
-Engages in over-the-top self promotion, once calling himself “the world’s most interesting man.”
+- Frank Dixon, Advisory Board ABAC – confirmed, but when questioned about his role in Guberman companies, cut off all communication and refused to answer questions.
+Engages in over-the-top self-promotion, once calling himself “the world’s most interesting man.”
+Like Guberman and LaBelle, Dixon skirts with Stolen Valor, claiming to have held a “senior leadership position” in the US Army.

-- Jack Oliver, Advisory Board ABAC – confirmed but actually works as a Quality Manager for Texas manufacturer Nosco. his signature appears on many G-PMC certificates.
-Refused to answer multiple questions about his role in Guberman companies, but appears to have allowed his photo and signature to be used.
+- Jack Oliver, Advisory Board ABAC – confirmed but actually worked as a Quality Manager for Texas manufacturer Nosco, and more recently as General Manager for MPI Label Systems.
+His signature appears on many G-PMC certificates.
+Refused to answer multiple questions about his role in Guberman companies, but appears to have allowed his photo and signature to be used with permission.

 - Leslie J. Hepler, Advisory Board ABAC – Deceased war veteran; see below.